C.F. MARTIN FACTORY TOUR OCTOBER 2013

 The Town I Loved So Well - written by Phil Coulter

 I grew up fully immersed in the Italian side of the family.
 It was wonderful and warm, full of fun people, lots of love and food.
 It wasn't until I was an adult that I started to wonder more about the Irish side of the equation.
-I saw a made-for-TV movie (must have been in the early to mid 80s) starring Charles Haid (best known for his role as a cop on Hill Street Blues) about American couples who sponsor Irish children to visit the USA for a summer.
+I saw a made-for-TV movie (must have been in the late 70s) starring Charles Haid (best known for his role as a cop on Hill Street Blues) about American couples who sponsor Irish children to visit the USA for a summer.
 The children are from Belfast in Northern Ireland.
 It was a very moving show and the one song that ran throughout was this one.
 I was also spending a fair amount of time in Irish pubs at the time and heard numerous traditional Irish groups sing it.
 Took me about 15 or so years but I finally learned it in 2000.

 The Rebel Jesus - written by Jackson Browne